The Gene Technology Regulator is a statutory office holder responsible for administering the national regulatory scheme for gene technology.

 The Regulator’s Annual Report is prepared in accordance with section 136(1) of the Gene Technology Act 2000.
-The Annual Report also details the operations of the Regulator against the performance indicators for the OGTR contained in the Department of Health Portfolio Budget Statements for the year.
+The Annual Report also details the operations of the Regulator against the performance indicators for the OGTR contained in the Department of Health and Aged Care Portfolio Budget Statements for the year.

 Section 136(2) of the Gene Technology Act 2000 requires the Regulator to present these reports to each House of the Parliament.

 Information required to be published